joemoose/dungeoneers.d20/docs/appendix-a.md

 **Initiative**

-Make a DEX or a WIL check to act before your opponents; otherwise, go after the opponents.
+Make a DEX or a WIL check to act before your opponents.

 **Attacks**